steadywool/fedora-playbook/README.md

 ## Structure

-Variables are present in the `group_var` & `roles/ROLE_NAME/defaults` directories.
+Variables are present in the `group_vars` & `roles/ROLE_NAME/defaults` directories.
 You can edit them to customize your installation.

 Dotfiles are located in the `/files/dotfiles` directories of each roles.